SILENT-GUO/SILENT-GUO.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science student, having obtained my bachelor's degree from HKU.
-I am currently pursuing a Master of Science in Computer Science (MSCS) at Georgia Tech.
+I am a computer science student pursuing Master's degree at Georgia Tech.
+I was graduated from The University of Hong Kong in July 2024.

 You can find my Resume here: [Resume](../assets/Zebin_Guo.pdf)